bdee1/wordpress_starter/README.md

 ##Getting Started
 ---------------

-If you want to keep it simple, head over to http://underscores.me and generate your `_s` based theme from there.
-You just input the name of the theme you want to create, click the "Generate" button, and you get your ready-to-awesomize starter theme.

-If you want to set things up manually, The first thing you want to do is rename the main directory, changing the name to something else (like, say, `awesomeWebsite`), and then you'll need to do a find and replace on the following items.
+The first thing you want to do is rename the main directory, changing the name to something else (like, say, `awesomeWebsite`), and then you'll need to do a find and replace on the following items.

 1. Search all files for `PACKAGENAME` and replace with `awesomeWebsite`.
 Make sure the search is case sensitive.
 2. Search all files for `TEXTDOMAIN` and replace with `awesomeWebsite`.
 Make sure the search is case sensitive.